Highlights for fluphenazine

-Keep out of the reach of children.\n\nStore at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
+Store at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
 Protect from light.
 Throw away any unused medicine after the expiration date.

 What does the pill look like?

-fluphenazine, Mylan Pharmaceuticals Inc, 5mg
+fluphenazine, Mylan Pharmaceuticals Inc., 5mg

-fluphenazine, Mylan Pharmaceuticals Inc, 10mg
+fluphenazine, Mylan Institutional LLC, 10mg

-fluphenazine, Sandoz Inc, 10mg
+fluphenazine, Sandoz Inc. a Novartis Company, 10mg

-fluphenazine, Mylan Institutional LLC formerly UDL Laboratories Inc, 1mg
+fluphenazine, Mylan Institutional LLC, 1mg

-fluphenazine, Mylan Pharmaceuticals Inc, 1mg
+fluphenazine, Mylan Pharmaceuticals Inc., 1mg

-fluphenazine, Mylan Pharmaceuticals Inc, 2.5mg
+fluphenazine, Mylan Pharmaceuticals Inc., 2.5mg

-fluphenazine, Sandoz Inc, 5mg
+fluphenazine, Sandoz Inc. a Novartis Company, 5mg

 Last Updated: May 7, 2013